NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

     * The ``unit`` for values in a dataset are specified via an attribute on the dataset itself rather than via ``unit`` definitions in structs that are available only in the specification itself but not the format.
     * In some cases the length of a dimension was implicitly described by the length of structs describing the components of a dimension.
-This information is now explitily described in the ``shape`` of a dataset.
+This information is now explicitly described in the ``shape`` of a dataset.

 Added ``Link`` type
 """""""""""""""""""